vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 was being used to model the fireworks.
 I had great excitement to figure out the right character to use to
 <a href="https://github.com/vsoch/algorithms/commit/29f591b53650109419e3482356c2781f843d3c23#diff-ba47e3ecc231ea5708d2dae24a5550cfR114" target="_blank">clear the terminal</a>.
 Figuring this out
  meant that I could clear the terminal between single fireworks, and have more of an "increasing in size and exploding" effect.
 This was another change to the algorithm.
-I had orginally generated the design to be "hard coded" and stored with the Fireworks object, but realized that I needed to generate it on the fly, given some pre-determined variables like color and overall shape, and then vary the size.
+I had originally generated the design to be "hard coded" and stored with the Fireworks object, but realized that I needed to generate it on the fly, given some pre-determined variables like color and overall shape, and then vary the size.
 I also decided to use my "bubble" design as an center overlay on the more firework-y design: